Imdavyking/econova/frontend/README.md

 # EcoNova

-This is a solution that rewards users with token for recycling and use them to uphold the SDG goals

-- Clean Water and Sanitation
-- Climate Action
-- Life on Land
-- Sustainable Cities and Communities
+EcoNova is a decentralized charity management system that enables transparent and secure donations using blockchain technology.
+It allows users to contribute to verified charitable organizations across different categories, ensuring trust, security, and efficiency in the donation process.

 # Methodolgy